 |Bilious vomiting Vomiting The forcible expulsion of the contents of the stomach through the mouth.
 Hypokalemia||Distal to 2nd part of duodenum Duodenum The shortest and widest portion of the small intestine adjacent to the pylorus of the stomach.
 It is named for having the length equal to about the width of 12 fingers.
 Small Intestine: Anatomy|

 |Nondigested food content||Proximal obstruction|

-Severe dehydration Severe Dehydration Fluid Replacement Therapy in Children can cause hypoperfusion of the brain Brain The part of central nervous system that is contained within the skull (cranium).
+Severe dehydration Dehydration The condition that results from excessive loss of water from a living organism.
+Volume Depletion and Dehydration can cause hypoperfusion of the brain Brain The part of central nervous system that is contained within the skull (cranium).
 Arising from the neural tube, the embryonic brain is comprised of three major parts including prosencephalon (the forebrain); mesencephalon (the midbrain); and rhombencephalon (the hindbrain).
 The developed brain consists of cerebrum; cerebellum; and other structures in the brain stem.
 Nervous System: Anatomy, Structure, and Classification and vital organs and is considered a medical emergency to be addressed rapidly.

 Lecturio Premium gives you full access to all content & features